techstars/full-stack-challenge/README.md

   * Delete
 * Ability to layout and design an HTML page with CSS
 * Ability to create an intuitive UI using a front-end framework (React preferred)
-* Ability to use javascript on the front-end to interact with a REST API
+* Ability to use Javascript on the front-end to interact with a REST API
 * Ability to develop automated tests for your application
-* Ability to translate user stories as into a web application
+* Ability to translate user stories into a web application
 * Ability to deploy a front-end and back-end stack.